-Everytime you click “like” on a post, change the ‘off’ button to ‘on’, swipe to unlock your phone, add an item to your shopping cart or wishlist, or even a loading page, you are actioning a micro-interaction.
+Every time you click ‘like‘ on a post, change the ‘off’ button to ‘on’, swipe to unlock your phone, add an item to your shopping cart or wish list or even enter a loading page, you are actioning a micro-interaction.

 How do they work?

 Microinteractions follow a pattern for them to work…

 - Microinteractions are actioned by a Trigger, which can be initiated by a user (who clicks or swipes to activate the micro-interaction) or the system (which is triggered through specific elements being met).